ggodin1981/LibraryManagementSystemAPI/README.md

    - Provide a way to access the single instance of the Library Service class.

  - **Domain Layer**
-   -**Entities** Create a folder named Domain and define the Book entity.
+    - **Entities** Create a folder named Domain and define the Book entity.
 ```csharp
  // Domain/Entities/Book.cs
 public class Book